atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 /
 %. »
 The jourkev to London.
 77
-** rsee — I See how it is, Mr. Selby, ” replied she, bursting into tears; “you “are moved with everything but what “relates to rm — You are quite insen “fible to me — No — you never loved me “— Your heart is harder than marble.” -
+** rsee — I See how it is, Mr. Selby, " replied she, bursting into tears; “you “are moved with everything but what “relates to rm — You are quite insen “fible to me — No — you never loved me “— Your heart is harder than marble." -
 .A
 9 ■ 9
 Here, falling into one of her fits, she frighted poor Selby to such a degree, that he was almost incapable of helping, her for Some time.
 She carried on the farce indeed So long, that he was nearly in as bad a state as ftoe appeared to be; with the concern he felt occasioned by thinking that he had by his violence -- *. as she called it — thrown her into that condition.
 When she recovered, therefore — a good while afterwards — he thought it necessary to Say everything in his power to pacify her.
 He consented, in short, to her preparing to ace